Course type: Online; Self-Paced

 Practicing these situations is extremely relevant for EMTs, due to their high priority required analysis, their frequency, and the need for interventions.
 EMTs are the first to arrive on the scene, so they are expected to quickly assess the patient’s condition, provide stabilizing measures and request additional resources.

-EMT: Toxins and Environmental Threats Course guarantees the development of the skills necessary to minimize mistakes in the real-life context, by allowing users to practice with virtual patients and ultimately ensure the best patient care, safety, and results.
+Toxins and Environmental Threats course guarantees the development of the skills necessary to minimize mistakes in the real-life context, by allowing users to practice with virtual patients and ultimately ensure the best patient care, safety, and results.
 Through this course, EMTs can develop their skills in dealing with situations of drug and food poisoning, dehydration, hypothermia and overdoses.

 - 5 Modules

 • 5 virtual patient cases of a basic level of complexity.

 • Clinical Scenario: 20 minutes per attempt (3 attempts: 60 minutes)